SpikeInterface/spikemetrics/README.md

 # SpikeMetrics
 Computes quality metrics for sorted units.
 This module can calculate metrics separately for individual epochs.
 If no epochs are specified, metrics are computed for the entire recording.

-The base code was ported from: https://github.com/AllenInstitute/ecephys_spike_sorting/tree/master/ecephys_spike_sorting/modules/quality_metrics
+The base code (and README images/description) was ported from: https://github.com/AllenInstitute/ecephys_spike_sorting/tree/master/ecephys_spike_sorting/modules/quality_metrics

 ## Included Metrics